 Charging penalties: establishing penalty behaviour: recording evidence

 All decisions to charge a penalty must be backed up by evidence.
-PDAC should be used to record evidence for penalty decisions, see CH407050 and CH407100.
+NPPS should be used to record evidence for penalty decisions, see CH407050 and CH407100.
 In cases where a penalty is not agreed, you and the authorising officer must be confident that the Courts would agree that the penalty is payable.

 In disputed cases, evidence of questions you asked the person and their responses, or lack of them, will be vital.
 You will be required to produce a record of anything said by the person that you use to support your decision on penalty behaviour.
 Therefore, you must keep a detailed record of any discussions.